2 Engage Your Audience: Don’t Spit Random Words at Generic People

 Lilly Walters, Secrets of Successful Speakers

-There are four words that can change everything about how you look at public speaking.
+There are five words that can change everything about how you look at public speaking.
 These four words can alter how you look at nervousness, how you design your content, the way you present, and the way the audience receives the message.
 What are these words?
 “It is not about you.”

 It is Not About You